 - Insert the longer black pipe into the other end of the elbow and tighten.

 - Connect the remaining flange to the end of the long pipe and tighten.

 Place the brackets near the long end of the shelf so that the flange is flush with the shelf edge.
 Some people may decide to hang the bracket on the wall first and add the shelf after.
 However, it's easier to screw into the shelf when it's flat instead of when it's floating on the wall.

 Using a level, draw a line where you want the top of the shelf to be installed.
 Then, loose fit the shelf on that line and use a pencil to mark the bracket holes.
 If the bracket is not square to the wall, loosen or tighten the flange so that it's flush to the wall.

 Remove the shelf and drill a hole where the pencil marks are and insert wall anchors.
 Make sure your wall anchors are appropriate for the type of wall.
 Plaster anchors are different than drywall anchors.
 Have someone hold the shelf back in place while you screw through the flange holes and into the wall anchors.

-Enjoy Your Finished Shelves
+Test and Enjoy Your Finished Shelves